 The course inscribes itself within the GCI’s long term Earthen Architecture Initiative.

-The first International Course on the Conservation of Earthen Architecture took place in Al-Ain, Abu Dhabi, United Arab Emirates and Manah, Oman from October 28th to November 22nd, 2018.
-Organised by the Getty Conservation Institute and Department of Culture and Tourism – Abu Dhabi, the course was attended by 22 professionals in conservation of earthen heritage from North Africa, the Middle East and South Asia.
+Each course was attended by 20 heritage professionals from North Africa, the Middle East and South Asia.
 The course covered practical methods and theoretical foundations for the conservation of earthen historic buildings and archaeological sites including conservation theory, material analysis, documentation and diagnosis, as well as preventive conservation, structural interventions and rehabilitation.
-The course was taught by a total of 15 professors and instructors, all experts in the conservation of earthen materials.
-Click here to see some of the outcomes of EAC 18
+The course is taught by a team of eighteen experts from various disciplines, all recognized in the field of earthen architecture conservation.

-Building on the successful model of EAC 18, the second International course on the Conservation of Earthen Architecture will take place in Al-Ain, Abu Dhabi, UAE and Manah, Oman from October 22nd to November 19th, 2022.
+Building on the successful model of these two courses, the third International Course on the Earthen Architecture Conservation will take place in Al Ain, UAE and Nizwa, Oman from January 25th to February 23rd 2025.

 Course topics include:

 • Laboratory and field analysis of earthen materials

 • Earth as a building material—use and construction techniques